Load Text File Java: Master Document Editing with GroupDocs.Editor

 2. Is GroupDocs.Editor compatible with all text formats?

-• While it supports many formats, ensure your specific file type is supported by checking the documentation.
+• While it supports many formats, verify your specific file type in the documentation.

 3. Can I integrate GroupDocs.Editor with cloud storage solutions?